itu-devops/itu-minitwit-logging/README.md

 ### How to access parts of the application
   * _ITU-MiniTwit_ at http://localhost:5000
-  * _ITU-MiniTwit Kibana Dasboard_ at http://localhost:5601, requiring authentication username and password defined in the .env file.
+  * _ITU-MiniTwit Kibana Dasboard_ at http://localhost:5601, requiring the password defined in the .env file and the username elastic.
+_Use this user to create less privileged ones see: [built-in-user-passwords](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html#set-built-in-user-passwords) for more information_

 ### How to stop the application